syazwaniMZ/dual-worldbuilding/docs/sunlit/regions.md

 ---
 # The World Map

+The world is split into 16 regions, with no clear borders as it shifts with the ecology, the waters, and seasons.
+Iris Engineers's nucleartrain tracks connect most of the regions.

 ![Map of earth, with reduced landmass as tracked with the real world rising sea level in the further future.](../../../assets/images-sunlit/map_sunlit.png "Sunlit's Earth")

+<p style="text-align: center;">Sunlit's Earth</p>

 # Regions